sailscastshq/docs.sailscasts.com/docs/content/motivation.md

 That means I'll have to maintain two separate codebases just to have a blog in Markdown with the developer experience (DX) of Astro.

 Also, I have been thinking of bringing that developer experience (DX) to Sails developers ever since [Mike's keynote at Sailsconf 2022](https://youtu.be/OME5lQUJ4q4?si=umQ654LtAXGWSELT).
-I've also seen Sails being used to build static sites from Markdown at Fleet (https://fleetdm.com/), but I didn't quite like the DX.
+I've also seen Sails being used to build static sites from Markdown at [Fleet](https://fleetdm.com/), but I didn't quite like the DX.

 ## Leveraging Shipwright